tahopen/maven-parent-poms/README.md

 <body>

-Here you can find information on the current status of Pentaho's "mavenization" effort.
+Here you can find information on the current status of Tahopens's "mavenization" effort.
 Please make sure to follow the standards and guidelines when converting projects so that we can keep our codebase as consistent as possible.
 The Parent Poms

 The parent poms will do a great deal of the leg-work to accomplish the basics of your build.
-When choosing a parent pom version, please consult the latest release tag at https://github.com/tahopen/maven-parent-poms and/or https://github.com/tahopen/maven-parent-poms-ee
+When choosing a parent pom version, please consult the latest release tag at https://github.com/tahopen/maven-parent-poms

 The structure of the parent poms is this: